Jaehun-Kim-Brian/async-consensus-protocol/README.md

 ## References
 - Fischer, Lynch, Paterson (1985). *Impossibility of Distributed Consensus with one Faulty Process*.

-## Current Situation
-- The current simulator uses a majority-based decision logic, which is already in univalent states from the beginning
-- It's difficult to visually demonstrate FLP's key concept: the existence of bivalent configurations and indecisive runs
-- However, the simulator has strong educational and modeling value in terms of process design, event scheduling, and state transitions
+- Michael Ben-Or (1983). *Another Advantage of Free Choice: Completely Asynchronous Agreement Protocols*

+## Observation & Limitations
+- The simulator focuses on educational clarity rather than completeness of adversarial models.
+- Some setups converge too quickly to a decision, limiting visual demonstration of bivalence.
+- Indecisive configurations and Lemma 2/3 scenarios can be explored further through customized process failures or scheduling.

 ## Future Plans

-- Implement **randomized consensus** (Ben-Or protocol) for comparison
+Add support for:
-- Extend the simulator to support **partial synchrony models** (e.g., timeouts, bounded delays)
+- Partial synchrony models (timeouts, bounded delays)
-- Experimentally compare with practical consensus protocols like **PBFT, RAFT**
-- Explore implications for **blockchain and Web3 consensus**
+- Other consensus protocols: PBFT, RAFT, DLS
+- Fault injection and crash simulations

+Enhance visualization:
+- Differentiate message types by color
+- Highlight faulty or crashed nodes